AIB agrees to life and pensions joint-venture with Canada Life

-DUBLIN, June 23 (Reuters) - Allied Irish Banks (AIBG.I) on Wednesday said it would form a joint venture with Canada life as it seeks to plug gaps in its life, savings and wealth products.
+DUBLIN (Reuters) - Allied Irish Banks on Wednesday said it would form a joint venture with Canada life as it seeks to plug gaps in its life, savings and wealth products.

-The joint venture will be equally owned by Canada Life, a subsidiary of Great-West Lifeco Inc (GWO.TO).
+The joint venture will be equally owned by Canada Life, a subsidiary of Great-West Lifeco Inc.

 The Irish lender highlighted Canada Life’s “deep experience” of the Irish bancassurance market through Irish Life Assurance, which is also a subsidiary of Great-West Lifeco.